 How to find a good job in Whistler

-Below is a list if the best places to search for a job in Whistler:
+Below is a list of the best places to search for a job in Whistler:

 Is it expensive to live in Whistler?

 Whistler is definitely expensive, but once you start earning money you will notice this less and less.
 Items like chicken and cheese are notoriously expensive in the supermarkets.
-But, thankfully, you can dine out quite cheaply – firm favorite El Furniture Warehouse does meals for $5.95 CAD, and a lot of other restaurants do local deals.
+But, thankfully, you can dine out quite cheaply – firm favorite El Furniture Warehouse does meals for less than $10 CAD, and a lot of other restaurants do local deals.

 Here’s a list of some of the best cheap eats in Whistler Village.